gfargo/fargo-flags/README.md

 | **flags-flag** | `<Flag>` conditional rendering component | `npx shadcn@latest add https://flags.griffen.codes/r/flags-flag` |
 | **flags-test-provider** | Testing utilities for overrides | `npx shadcn@latest add https://flags.griffen.codes/r/flags-test-provider` |
 | **flags-cli** | Interactive wizard and consistency checker | `npx shadcn@latest add https://flags.griffen.codes/r/flags-cli` |

+## ⚠️ Limitations & Gotchas

+- Server-only logic: Flag decision functions run on the server.
+Avoid client-only APIs in `decide()`.
+- No call-site arguments: Flags are called by key; input comes from the provided context only.
+- Client exposure: Only keys marked as public are sent to the client via `pickClientFlags()`.
+- Schema required: Every flag must have a Zod schema and a `defaultValue` that conforms to it.

+## ❓ FAQ

+- What frameworks does this target?
+  - Next.js App Router.
+Other environments can adapt the patterns, but examples focus on Next.js.
+- Is this a replacement for Vercel’s Flags SDK?
+  - No. It’s a thin layer on top that adds CLI workflows, a component registry, and a better DX.
+- Can I remove Fargo Flags later?
+  - Yes.
+Your flags follow the same patterns; remove the CLI and maintain the registry manually.
+- Does it require a build step?
+  - No. The registry uses checked-in static imports that your app consumes directly.

+## 🤝 Contributing

+Contributions are welcome!
+Please open issues or pull requests on GitHub.
+For larger changes, file an issue first to discuss scope and approach.

+## 📄 License

+MIT — see `LICENSE` in the repository.

 ## 📁 Project Structure